X-DX/PHP-Programming-Language/README.md

     - Secure Parameter Handling in PDO: Prevent SQL Injection with Bind Methods
     - Insert Data Securely with INSERT INTO, Placeholders, and the `bindValue` Method
     - Database Manipulation: Using UPDATE and DELETE FROM Securely
+    - Prevent Leakage of Database Connection Information in older (<=8.1) PHP Versions
+    - Choosing the Charset: Ensure Compatibility with with utf8mb4 encoding